DIDSR/sfrc/README.rst

     --apply-bm3d          apply image-based mild bm3d smoothing before the frc calculation.
 It decreases the chance of quick FRC drop. which means it increases the chance of missing fake artifacts.
 But it has advantage of increasing PPV.
     --mtf-space           x-axis for FRC is in the mtf space.
 Uses the dx info.
 Use this option only if you have info on dx for your acquisition.
 Otherwise do not use this option.
-When this option is not used x-axis for FRC has unit pixel(^-1).
+When this option is not used, x-axis for FRC has unit pixel(^-1).
     --dx                  xy plane pixel spacing.
 Default value is set from the LDGC dataset and has the unit mm.
     --ht                  patches whose x-coordinates (corresponding to the points when their FRC curves intersect with the frc- threshold) fall below this ht threshold will be labeled as fake ROIs.